Characters: Fallout New Vegas Other Factions

 - Guttural Growler: Being ghouls, this is par for the course.
 Strangely averted by their leader, Jason Bright, who sounds as if he has a heavenly echo in the background.
 Chris Haversam also has this despite being the only non-ghoul of their group.

 - Hollywood Science: Just look the the designs of the rockets that they are planning to use.

 - Irony: From a gameplay standpoint, Jason is a walking example of this by mere virtue of being a Glowing One, which is Always Chaotic Evil by gameplay terms.
 He's also ironic in another way, since his cult revolves around the concept of a ghoul only society finding true peace, but to do so his cult requires absolute trust in two humans and using human technology (which in and of itself was partially responsible for making people ghouls due to its radioactive nature) to achieve their ends.

 - Meaningful Name: Jason Bright, which can be lampshaded by both you and Jason, since it was his name even before he became a Glowing One ghoul.
 He takes it as a sign that he has a higher calling that has been planned out for him.

 - "Ride of the Valkyries": Plays when they launch their rockets.

 - Properly Paranoid: A rather strange example found with Chris.
-Formerly the engineer of Vault 34 who worked on the reactor, he left after his hair fell out, which he took as evidence of his ghoulification.
+Formerly the engineer of Vault 34 who worked on the reactor, he left after his hair fell out due to natural reasons.
+He took it as evidence of his ghoulification.
 He becomes one of only a handful of non-Boomers to escape ghoulification, the other being a few survivors who are still trapped inside Vault 34.

 - Then again, this might be precisely the reason why the Vault 34 reactor suffered a radiation leak that ghoulified everyone else inside the Vault, since Chris was no longer around to keep an eye on it.